 At Risk Advising Program

 The purpose of the "At-Risk Intrusive Advising Program" is to determine those students who are “at-risk” of academic failure based on specific defining criteria and facilitate their college success by strengthening their areas of weakness through intrusive advising techniques (questionnaires, surveys, interaction, tracking, and monitoring).
-With the aid of intrusive advising campaign practices, Career & Advising Services will collaborate with invested parties to further the academic success, retention, and persistence of our students.
+With the aid of intrusive advising campaign practices, The Advising Center will collaborate with invested parties to further the academic success, retention, and persistence of our students.

 Students who are considered “at-risk”:

-- Conditionally Admitted students - see Freshman - Provisional Admission
+- Provisionally Admitted students - see Freshman - Provisional Admission

 - First-year students with midterm grades below 2.0